Skip to content

 ABC Urges Biden Administration To Withdraw Its Illegal, Ineffective and Costly Apprenticeship Proposed Rule

-ABC Urges Biden Administration To Withdraw Its Illegal, Ineffective and Costly Apprenticeship Proposed Rule WASHINGTON, ā€” Associated Builders and Contractors submitted commentsĀ on March 18 on the U.S. Department of Laborā€™s controversialĀ proposed ruleĀ overhauling regulations related to government-registered apprenticeship programs, or GRAPs.
-In more than 40 pages of comments, ABC urged the DOL to withdraw the illegal…
+ABC WASHINGTON, — Associated Builders and Contractors submitted commentsĀ on March 18 on the U.S. Department of Labor’s controversialĀ proposed ruleĀ overhauling regulations related to government-registered apprenticeship programs, or GRAPs.
+In more than 40 pages of comments, ABC urged the DOL to withdraw the illegal and misguided provisions of the proposal that will unnecessarily increase costs and discourage…

 Read More